 Alternately, graduates of a technology diploma program may apply for admission directly to UBC.
 However, few courses that are part of a technology diploma program are transferable to UBC and there is a limit of no more than 30 transfer credits to UBC from a technology diploma program.

 Transferring from another faculty or university

 The Faculty of Applied Science accepts students transferring from another Faculty at UBC and from other institutions.
-In either case, students must apply for admission to the Faculty of Applied Science through UBC’s Admissions Office.
-Please see the UBC Admissions website for specific qualifications and requirements to apply into Engineering.
+In either case, please see the UBC Engineering website for specific qualifications and requirements to apply into Engineering.

 A student will be admitted into second year engineering if that student had successfully completed or had transfer credits for at least 27 credits of our first year program.
 Students not meeting this criterion would be admitted into our first year program.